oidahdsah0/RCPSP-ProGen/README.md

 ## Our work

-The following are some of our studies, welcome to read or cite：
+The following are some of our studies related, welcome to read or cite：

 1. Liu, Y., Li, R. and Liu, H., 2020.
 Heuristic optimization for robust resource-constrained flexible project scheduling problem.
 IEEE Access, 8, pp.142269-142281.